tact/Canopy/Targets/Canopy/Sources/Canopy.docc/Motivation and scope.md

 ## Documentation and best practices

-This site aims to document aspects of Canopy and CloudKit that are useful for working with CloudKit, with or without Canopy.
+This site aims to document best practices and quirks around CloudKit that are useful to know when working with it, with or without Canopy.

 ## Example app

-The Thoughts example app that’s part of the Canopy package showcases best practices of using and testing your CloudKit code, as well as offering a broader playground for modern multi-platform, multi-window app development.
+The Thoughts example app is a complement to Canopy and showcases best practices of using and testing your CloudKit code, as well as offering a broader playground for modern multi-platform, multi-window app development.

 <doc:Thoughts-example-app>